anonymousgiser/SpatialAutocorrelation_SpatialTimeSeries/README.md

-# Spatial Autocorrelation method for geographical process based on spatial time-series
+# Spatial autocorrelation method for geographical process based on spatial time-series
  a method for SpatialAutocorrelation of STS